rave-engine/rave/CONTRIBUTING.md

   * build: the build and test system.
   * tests: unit or integration tests.
   * misc: anything that doesn't fit into the above categories.

+An example of a proper full commit message would be "rave: Fix crash in rave.events.emit() if registered event callback is not callable.".